ascanioneves/ascanioneves/README.md

 ## :robot: About me:

-- :computer: I’m currently working on EDGE (http://edgebr.org/) as a Computer Vision Researcher
+- :computer: At the moment learning Machine Learning and Computer Vision (Pytorch, TensorFlow, OpenCV);
-- :snake: At the moment learning Machine Learning and Computer Vision (Pytorch, TensorFlow, OpenCV).
+- :snake: I've been studying Django (backend) and mastering Python;
 - :video_game: I like to play video games and watch series when I've free time.